 - Prepare practice tools to support mental health at the personal and community level amidst a changing environment

-- Spark innovative thinking in social workers as they consider the intersections between practice and policy initiatives and environmental justice
+- Consider the intersections between practice and policy initiatives and environmental justice

-- Build community among social workers and other professionals interested in Environmental Justice
+- Build community among social workers and other professionals interested in ecological justice